These Hudson Valley Liberal Arts Colleges Ranked Among Top 20 In US, New Report Says

 Popular majors at the 230-year-old school include econometrics and quantitative economics (21 percent), political science and government (13 percent), and psychology (13 percent).
 History and mathematics follow at 10 percent each.

-On average, students at the school spend $14,739 on tuition, fees, and room and board expenses, according to the report.
+On average, students at the school spend $14,739 per year on tuition, fees, and room and board expenses, according to the report.

 Williams College boasts several famous alums, including Chris Murphy, Connecticut’s junior senator, James Garfield, the 20th president of the United States, and broadcast journalists Mika Brzezinski and Erin Burnett.